ExchangeUnion/docs/Dockerless Guide.md

 # Tor

 You can install tor via `sudo apt install tor` on most linux distros nowadays, just make sure [the version is fairly recent](https://github.com/torproject/tor/releases).
 If not, consult the [tor installation guides](https://2019.www.torproject.org/docs/installguide.html.en).
-Run `tor --version` to verify the tor process is running.
+Run `systemctl status tor` or `ps aux | grep tor` to verify the tor process is running.

 # Putting it all together